anthares101/write-ups-page/docs/HackTheBox/Brainfuck.md

 ```

 Cool, we are in.
 Let's check the emails!
 (I will go with the manual way):
-- Once logged in, using `n namespace` we can check the namespaces we have.
+- Once logged in, using `n namespace` we can check the namespaces we have:
 ```bash
 n namespace
 * NAMESPACE (("" "/")) NIL NIL
 n OK Namespace completed.
 ```
-- Now we have to list the folders we have inside the namespace, in our case we need: `A1 list "" "*"`.
+- Now we have to list the folders we have inside the namespace, in our case we need: `A1 list "" "*"`:
 ```bash
 A1 list "" "*"
 * LIST (\HasNoChildren) "/" INBOX
 A1 OK List completed (0.000 + 0.000 secs).
 ```
-- Cool, in this case only the `INBOX` folder is available so: `g21 SELECT "INBOX"`.
+- Cool, in this case only the `INBOX` folder is available so: `g21 SELECT "INBOX"`:
 ```bash
 g21 SELECT "INBOX"
 * FLAGS (\Answered \Flagged \Deleted \Seen \Draft)